Picovoice/leopard/binding/web/README.md

 ### Leopard Models

 Leopard requires a model file on initialization.
-Get a custom model file from [Picovoice Console](https://console.picovoice.ai/cat) or you can use the [default model file](/lib/common/leopard_params.pv).
+Create a custom model file from [Picovoice Console](https://console.picovoice.ai/cat) or you can use the [default model file](/lib/common/leopard_params.pv).

 For the web packages, there are two methods to initialize Leopard.

 #### Public Directory